-Meatballs are simple, it's true, but there's a big difference between an OK meatball and an extraordinary one.
+Meatballs are pretty simple, it's true, but there's a big difference between an OK meatball and an extraordinary one.
 There's a lot of room for error.
-Instead of putting up with a lifetime of mediocre meatballs, here to the rescue is Donatella Arpaia, New York City's award-winning meatball expert, with five easy — but essential — tips for the making the best juicy and golden meatballs.
+Instead of putting up with a lifetime of mediocre meatballs, here to the rescue is Donatella Arpaia, New York City's award-winning meatball expert.

 How to make meatballs